-- Parents/carers and visitors (including volunteers and contractors) should ensure that mobile phones and personal devices are only permitted within specific areas. - We will ensure appropriate signage and information is displayed and provided to inform parents, carers and visitors of expectations of use. - Visitors (including volunteers and contractors) who are on site for a regular or extended period will use their mobile phones and personal devices in accordance with our acceptable use policy and other associated policies, such as: anti-bullying, behaviour, safeguarding and child protection. - Members of staff are expected to challenge visitors if they have concerns and will always inform the DSL (or deputy) or Executive Headteacher of any breaches our policy.
+- Parents/carers and visitors (including volunteers and contractors) should ensure that mobile phones and personal devices are only permitted within specific areas. - We will ensure appropriate signage and information is displayed and provided to inform parents, carers and visitors of expectations of use. - Visitors (including volunteers and contractors) who are on site for a regular or extended period will use their mobile phones and personal devices in accordance with our acceptable use policy and other associated policies, such as: anti-bullying, behaviour, safeguarding and child protection. - Pupils will ensure that any mobile phones are handed in upon entering school and taken for safekeeping to the school office. - Members of staff are expected to challenge visitors if they have concerns and will always inform the DSL (or deputy) or Executive Headteacher of any breaches our policy.